Expressive Communication Center

 Please review the profiles below to identify the consultant best suited to help you as you prepare your presentation.

-Gabby Garcia is a third year Industrial Design major with a double minor in Communication and Supply Chain Management.
-She is part of the RIT Steel Band Ensemble, plays the ukulele and loves hockey.
-Gabby’s strength is helping student-clients with their delivery skills; if you have a big (or small!) presentation coming up, visit Gabby at the ECC!
+Gabby Garcia is a third year Industrial Design major with a triple minor in Communication, Supply Chain Management, and Philosophy.
+She is part of the RIT Steel Band Ensemble and loves hockey.
+Gabby’s strength is helping student-clients brainstorm ideas and with their delivery skills; if you have a big (or small!) presentation coming up, visit Gabby at the ECC!

 The one-on-one style work that the ECC does is what makes it stand out.
 They have good people there, all of whom are students themselves, so they understand the classroom setting.
 Having these one-on-one conversations about what to improve or what to keep the same in a speech really helps me and my confidence.
 The students working there are all very friendly and are all “people persons.”
 After just a few minutes, it’s easy to relate to them.